Sir Frederick Archibald Nicolson, 2nd Baron Carnock

 Hon.
 Katharine Frederica Albertha Lopes

 Hon.
-Katharine Frederica Albertha Lopes is the daughter of Henry Yarde-Buller Lopes, 1st Baron Roborough and Lady Alberta Louise Florence Edgcumbe.1 She married Sir Erskine Arthur Nicolson, 3rd Baron Carnock, son of Sir Arthur Nicolson, 1st Baron Carnock and Mary Catharine Rowan-Hamilton, on 9 October 1919.2 She died on 24 August 1968.2
+Katharine Frederica Albertha Lopes was born on 25 September 1892.1 She was the daughter of Henry Yarde-Buller Lopes, 1st Baron Roborough and Lady Alberta Louise Florence Edgcumbe.1,2 She married Erskine Arthur Nicolson, 3rd Baron Carnock, son of Arthur Nicolson, 1st Baron Carnock and Mary Catharine Rowan-Hamilton, on 9 October 1919.2 She died on 24 August 1968 at age 75.2

 Her married name became Nicolson.
-As a result of her marriage, Hon.
+After her marriage, Hon.
 Katharine Frederica Albertha Lopes was styled as Baroness Carnock on 3 May 1952.

 Children of Hon.
-Katharine Frederica Albertha Lopes and Sir Erskine Arthur Nicolson, 3rd Baron Carnock
+Katharine Frederica Albertha Lopes and Erskine Arthur Nicolson, 3rd Baron Carnock

 Citations